 How Do I Properly Dispose of My Old Gas Grill?

-Proper maintenance and appropriate replacement of parts will extend the longevity of your gas grill, but when it’s time to part ways with your old grill it can be difficult to know what to do next.
-Before just getting rid of it, follow these recommendations to help you safely and responsibly dispose of your old grill.
+Proper maintenance and appropriate replacement of parts will extend the life of your gas grill, but when it’s time for an upgrade, it can be difficult to know what to do next.

 - Clean all surfaces as thoroughly as possible of any food debris.